 - start to dress independently

 - use scissors quite well

 - ride a tricycle by four years and start trying to ride a bike, with training wheels and a helmet

-- be able to stand on one foot for a short time by four years
+- be able to stand on one foot (both right and left).

 Small bumps and falls are common as your child pushes physical skills to the limit.
 This is a normal part of how children learn and develop.

 Here are some play ideas to develop your preschooler’s movement skills – and to help you have fun together!

 - Give your preschooler some child-friendly sports equipment, like balls, bats or throwable beanbags.

 - Give your preschooler some large cardboard boxes.
 Your child can climb on top of them, crawl through them and push them around.

 - Borrow or buy a bike with training wheels – your child might want to try this at about four years.
 And if it isn’t too far, walk, scoot or ride to get places instead of using a car.

 - Make time for outdoor play together – this could be at a park or a playground, in the backyard, on a beach or at a football ground.